jojo157/learning-platform/README.md

 > I want to be able to understand the site purpose immediately.

 The Landing Page describes the purpose of Finance Mind clearly.
-Some of the features are highligthed to give a user a flavour of what is possible on the platform.
-Two call to action buttons show the user they can signup or login.
-Additonally the navbar, again reinforces the option to register or login.
+Some of the features are highlighted to give a user a flavour of what is possible on the platform.
+Two call to action buttons show the user they can sign up or login.
+Additionally the navbar, again reinforces the option to register or login.

 > I want to be able to register and login, so that I can access the learning content.